Skip to content

 dapple

-Unified terminal graphics — one Canvas API, seven renderers.
+Unified terminal graphics — one Canvas API, seven renderers, 11 CLI tools.

 Terminal-centric development is now mainstream.
 Claude Code runs in your terminal.
 AI assistants stream their work as text.
 Developers SSH into remote machines, pair with tmux, and live in the command line.
 In this world, there's a gap: we want to see graphics without leaving the terminal.

 dapple fills that gap.
 Load a bitmap once, output to any format — braille, quadrants, sextants, ASCII, sixel, kitty, or fingerprint.
-Choose the renderer that matches your terminal's capabilities and your visual needs.
+Compose layouts with Frame and Grid.
+Create charts with the character-dimension charts API.

 Quick Example